JonCrook/icl-ml-portfolio/README.md

 # CREDIT CARD FRAUD DETECTION

 The project aim is to analyse a dataset containing both fraudulent and non-fraudulent credit card transactions and use this to build a machine learning model that can accurately predict a fraudulent transaction in the future.
 This is important to help minimise the number of customers and vendors who are negatively impacted on a daily basis by the large scale of global credit card fraud.
-The project will use a number of techniques to attempt to make the performance of the model as strong as possible.
+The project will use a number of techniques to attempt to make the performance of the model in detecting fraudulent cases as strong as possible.
+At the same time it is also vital that the model minimises the number of non-fraud cases it incorrectly identifies as fraud so that customers do not have legitimate transactions blocked.

 ## DATA
 The dataset contains transactions made by credit cards in September 2013 by European cardholders.